-2.3.
+- 2.3.
 The program must demonstrate retention of the program director for a length of time adequate to maintain continuity of leadership and program stability.
+(Core) - 2.3.a.
+The program director must be appointed for a term of at least three years.
 (Core)